 Our vision: An inclusive and diverse team working together to provide exceptional service for our university community.

-Environment, Health & Safety provides guidance, technical consultations, and expertise to the campus community in the areas of biological, chemical, environmental, engineering, radiation, lake, and fire safety.
+Environment, Health & Safety (EHS) provides guidance, technical consultations, and expertise to the campus community in the areas of biological, chemical, environmental, engineering, radiation, and fire safety.
 Environmental and Occupational Health will be transferred to FP&M in FY20 from UHS and provides the additional services of food safety, water and air quality, occupational health, and associated services.

-Physical Plant is the largest FP&M organizational unit and is responsible for the maintenance of campus buildings, grounds, utilities, and vehicles.
-Design resources, construction trades, and specialized facilities services are available for departmental requests and remodeling projects on a fee-for service basis.
+Physical Plant is the largest FP&M organizational unit and is responsible for the operation and maintenance of campus buildings, grounds, and utilities.
+Design resources, construction by the trades, and specialized facilities services are available for departmental requests and remodeling projects on a fee-for-service basis.

-Transportation Services is an auxiliary operation that is self-funded through parking revenues and is responsible for the coordination and administration of all transportation-related services for the UW campus community.
-Primary functions include the sale/management of parking permits, special event coordination, maintenance and enforcement, construction coordination, lot and booth operations, citation payments and appeals, information technology, financial, transportation planning, and development of multimodal options.
+Transportation Services is an auxiliary operation that is self-funded through parking revenues and is responsible for the coordination and administration of all parking and transportation-related services for the campus community, including parking permits, lot operations and enforcement, fleet services, transportation planning, and the development of multimodal transportation options.